Skip to main content

 Whether you're interested in setting up a patio on the sidewalk, curbside, or another area of your restaurant property, you'll need to apply for a permit.

 Each city has its own application process, so research how to apply in your area.
 Your municipality may lay out specific application requirements.
-For instance, they may ask for a copy of your business license, a drawing of your site plan, proof of insurance, photos of your location, and more.
-Toronto's CaféTO program provides temporary outdoor dining space in 2022, and other cities may have similar programs.
+For instance, they may ask for a copy of your business licence, a site plan drawing, proof of insurance, photos of your location, and more.

 Your municipality may also stipulate specific rules and regulations you must follow.
 For example, they may restrict the times of the year when you can open your patio and require a certain amount of pedestrian clearance between the patio and roadways as well as certain barrier types.